 In a bid for survival, members staged a short-lived coup against the transitional government before being forced to hand over power by neighbouring countries.

-Fleeing justice afterwards, many RSP members including Boubacar Sawadogo took to a clandestine life.
+Fleeing justice afterwards, many RSP members, including an officer called Boubacar Sawadogo, took to a clandestine life.

 Officials were quoted by a Malian newspaper in 2017 as saying that they had intercepted a communication between Mr Sawadogo and Ansarul Islam's leader.